 On March 6, 2023, the Board of Directors authorized the sale and offer of the Preferred Shares under such terms and conditions as the management of Petron may deem advantageous to it.
-On [\bullet], the Company filed an application with the Securities and Exchange Commission ("SEC") for the shelf registration of the Preferred Shares under the provisions of the Securities Regulation Code of the Philippines (Republic Act No. 8799).
-On [\bullet], the Issuer has obtained pre-effective clearance in respect of such application and upon compliance with the pre-effective conditions from the SEC, an order of registration is expected to be issued by the SEC for the Preferred Shares.
+On April 4, 2023, stockholders representing 73.17% of the total outstanding common capital stock of the Company approved by way of written assent the listing with the PSE of up to 30,000,000 Series 4 preferred shares of the Company.
+On March 22, 2023, the Company filed an application with the Securities and Exchange Commission ("SEC") for the shelf registration of the Preferred Shares under the provisions of the Securities Regulation Code of the Philippines (Republic Act No. 8799).
+On [●], the Issuer has obtained pre-effective clearance in respect of such application and upon compliance with the pre-effective conditions from the SEC, an order of registration is expected to be issued by the SEC for the Preferred Shares.
+The Listing Application was submitted to the PSE on March 17, 2023 and was officially filed on April 12, 2023 upon payment of the listing fee.
 As a listed company, Petron regularly disseminates such updates and information in its disclosures to the SEC and the PSE.